team-coder/team-coder.com/_posts/2015-12-17-boosting-the-quality-of-team-decisions.md

 - the ones who don’t decide might feel less important

 <br/>
 What are your experiences with different styles for making decisions?
-Your comments are highly appreciated!
+Your comments are highly appreciated on Twitter!